PBI-DataVizzle/forked_PowerLib/README.md

-This repository contains all the .pbix files for the tutorial articles on [my website](https://powerbibliothek.com/ "Power Bibliothek")
+This repository contains all the .pbix files for the tutorial articles on [my website](https://powerbibliothek.com/ "Power Bibliothek").

 Please note that these files are provided for educational purposes only and are not intended for commercial use.
 If you find these tutorials helpful, attribution would be appreciated.